 The notes to our audited financial statements, which are included elsewhere in this Annual Report, contain a summary of our significant accounting policies.
 We consider the following accounting policies critical to the understanding of the results of our operations:

-- Revenue recognition; and - stock-based compensation.
+- Revenue recognition;

+- stock-based compensation; and

+- going concern.

-Revenue Recognition
+Revenue Recognition and Related Reserves